 The best lentil salad comes together in just 3 simple steps:

-Step 2: At this time, prepare the marinade in a small bowl by mixing vinegar, lemon juice, dijon mustard, maple syrup, dried parsley, sun-dried tomatoes, salt, and black.
+Step 2: Meanwhile, prepare the marinade in a small bowl by mixing the vinegar, lemon juice, Dijon mustard, maple syrup, dried parsley, sun-dried tomatoes, salt, and black pepper, stirring well with a whisk.
+Chop the sun-dried tomatoes if they’re larger than ½”.

 Step 3: Once the lentils are done, drain them.
 Then mix with the marinade in a large bowl.
-Lastly, serve warm or let the flavors meld at room temperature for 20 minutes.
+Serve warm or let the flavors meld at room temperature for 20 minutes.

 - Diced red bell pepper

-- Chopped fresh mint or fresh basil or other herbs
+- Chopped fresh mint or fresh thyme or other fresh herbs

 - Diced cucumber